mlevytskiy/libadblockplus-android/README.md

     ./gradlew assembleDebug

-This will generate *.aar library artifact in 'libadblockplus-android/build/outputs/aar/' directory.
+This will generate *.aar library artifact in the 'libadblockplus-android/build/outputs/aar/' directory.

 ## Library tests